dstufft/personal-peps/mirror-removal.rst

 The PyPI mirroring infrastructure (defined in `PEP381`_) provides a means to mirror the content of PyPI used by the automatic installers.
-It also provides a method for autodiscovery of mirrors and a consistent naming scheme.
+It also provides a method for auto discovery of mirrors and a consistent naming scheme.

-There are a number of problems with the official public mirrors:
+There are a number of problems with the auto discovery protocol and the naming scheme:

 * They give control over a \*.python.org domain name to a third party, allowing that third party to set or read cookies on the pypi.python.org and